Co-vengers/Sweet-Shop-Management/README.md

 5. Be transparent about AI usage in your work

 **Project-specific insights:**
 Without AI, this project would have taken 3-4 weeks.
-With AI assistance, it took 1 week while achieving higher quality (95% test coverage, comprehensive documentation, production-ready deployment).
+With AI assistance, it took 2 days while achieving higher quality (95% test coverage, comprehensive documentation, production-ready deployment).
 However, I still invested significant time learning and understanding every component.

 The key was using AI as a **teaching tool** and **productivity multiplier**, not a **replacement for learning**.